In This Article

 1. Qualified Mortgage Status Tracker

 This template categorizes every loan in your pipeline as safe harbor, rebuttable presumption, or non-QM.
-It monitors DTI ratios, loan terms, total points and fees against the 2026 thresholds, and flags any loan approaching QM boundaries before it crosses them.
+It monitors debt-to-income ratios, loan terms, and total points and fees against the 2026 thresholds, and flags any loan approaching qualified mortgage boundaries before it crosses them.

-The dashboard uses a donut chart for QM status distribution, a scatter plot mapping DTI against points and fees, and conditional formatting that turns red when a loan falls outside safe harbor parameters.
+The dashboard uses a donut chart for qualified mortgage status distribution, a scatter plot mapping debt-to-income against points and fees, and conditional formatting that turns red when a loan falls outside safe harbor parameters.
 Branch managers see their pipeline.
 Executives see the enterprise view.
+The CFPB's 2026 threshold update is already wired in.

 2. Disclosure Deadline Monitor

 TRID requires Loan Estimates within three business days of application and Closing Disclosures at least three business days before closing.
 This template tracks every loan against those deadlines, sorted by urgency.
 Loans approaching their window get flagged.
-Loans that missed it get escalated.
+Loans that missed it get escalated to a supervisor and logged to the Microsoft Purview audit trail.

-The template integrates with your LOS to pull application dates, estimated closing dates, and actual disclosure delivery timestamps.
+The template integrates with your LOS through MortgageExchange to pull application dates, estimated closing dates, and actual disclosure delivery timestamps.
 It calculates business days automatically, accounting for holidays and weekends.

 3. Fair Lending Analysis Dashboard